 Ryan attended college in the snow belt of upstate New York.
 He earned a degree in Meteorology from Oswego State, and one in Broadcast Journalism at Syracuse University from the S.I.
 Newhouse School of Public Communications.
 While at Syracuse he also earned a third degree (his forgotten one as he calls it) in Geography.

-When not covering the wild world of weather, Ryan loves to explore the many ‘Mom & Pop’ restaurants our area has to offer.
-He and his wife Tiffany both consider themselves foodies and make themselves right at home in the kitchen.
+When not covering the wild world of weather, Ryan loves spending time with his wife and son.
+He is a firm believer in the idea of “family”.
+He and his wife Tiffany both consider themselves foodies and are right at home in the kitchen.
 Ryan also spent several years as a ski instructor in the Pocono Mountains.
 He says his teaching career has gone into early retirement, but you can still find him on the slopes in his free time.

-Now Ryan continues his journey down Interstate 81; starting in Syracuse, to Binghamton, to Scranton and now onto Harrisburg!
+Now Ryan continues his journey down Interstate 81; starting in Syracuse, to Binghamton, Scranton and onto Harrisburg.

-Feel free to drop him a line with a weather question, or even a restaurant suggestion.
+Feel free to drop him a line with a restaurant suggestion!